Overview

 Financing Agenda 2030, Figure 6

-Externally driven ODF is arguably most critical in countries where the ratio of SDG funding needs to GDP is higher (Sachs et al. 2018, 2019; Kharas and McDonald, 2019).
+Externally-driven development finance is most critical in countries where the ratio of SDG funding needs to GDP is higher.
 Donors recognize this and have responded when countries in crisis experience a decline in government revenues.
-As a case in point, when low- and middle-income countries experienced declining domestic revenues in 2020 amid the COVID-19 outbreak, the spike in ODF that same year was in part driven by donors stepping in to help meet this shortfall (OECD, 2022).
+As a case in point, when low- and middle-income countries experienced declining domestic revenues in 2020 amid the COVID-19 outbreak, the spike in development finance that same year was in part driven by donors stepping in to help meet this shortfall.

 Unfortunately, SDG-focused donor financing has continued to move away from the poorest places, even after SDGs were adopted in 2015.
-In 2010, low-income countries (LICs) attracted US$1.54 for every US$1 for lower-middle income countries (LMICs) in SDG-related ODF.
-By 2021, this ratio dropped by 32 percent: US$1.05 to US$1.
+In 2010, low-income countries attracted $1.54 for every dollar that lower-middle income countries received in SDG-related ODF.
+But by 2021, this ratio had dropped by 32 percent, with the poorest countries receiving $1.05 for every dollar that went to lower-middle income countries.

 In context